-8. The scope of this SEA is reflected in a list of themes, objectives and questions, which taken together provide a framework for assessment.
-A summary framework is presented below, with the full framework presented within the main Environmental Report, in Figure 2.
+5. The scope of this SEA is reflected in a list of themes, objectives and questions, which taken together provide a framework for assessment.
+A summary framework is presented below, with the full framework presented within the main Environmental Report, section xx.

-SEA Theme SEA Objective Biodiversity • To maintain and enhance the extent, quality and connectivity of biodiversity sites and ecological networks within and surrounding the BNDP area.
+SEA Theme SEA Objective Biodiversity To maintain and enhance the extent, quality and connectivity of biodiversity sites and ecological networks within and surrounding the BNDP area.
 Climate change Support the resilience of the BNDP area to the potential effects of climate change.
-Boduce carbon disuide emissions within the BNDP area Landaaana Reduce carbon dioxide emissions within the BNDP area.
+Reduce carbon dioxide emissions within the BNDP area.
 Landscape To protect and enhance the character and quality of the immediate and surrounding landscape, including the Broads and strategic green infrastructure links.
 Water resources, soil and land To protect and enhance the water quality and use and manage water resources in a sustainable manner.
-Promote the efficient use of land Historic environment • To protect, conserve and enhance the historic environment within and surrounding the BNDP area and create a sustainable and attractive town centre environment.
-Population and health • To improve the health and wellbeing of residents within the BNDP area Accessibility and transport • To improve accessibility to services and facilities, particularly by sustainable travel options.
+Promote the efficient use of land Historic environment To protect, conserve and enhance the historic environment within and surrounding the BNDP area and create a sustainable and attractive town centre environment.
+Population and health To improve the health and wellbeing of residents within the BNDP area Accessibility and transport To improve accessibility to services and facilities, particularly by sustainable travel options.